INeido/dots/README.md

     git clone https://github.com/zsh-users/zsh-syntax-highlighting ${ZSH_CUSTOM:-~/.config/oh-my-zsh/custom}/plugins/zsh-syntax-highlighting
     ```

-2. To have transparency in VS-Code you either need to force it with picom or install the [Glassit](https://open-vsx.org/vscode/item?itemName=s-nlf-fh.glassit) extension.
-I also recommend enabling the custom titlebar in the settings.
-My settings look like this:
-    ```json
-    "glassit.alpha": 240,
-    "window.titleBarStyle": "custom",
-    "workbench.statusBar.visible": false,
-    ```

-3. Network Manager service has to be enabled and started:
+2. Network Manager service has to be enabled and started:
     ```bash
     sudo systemctl enable NetworkManager.service

     sudo systemctl start NetworkManager.service
     ```

-4. Powermenu, the Network Manager Applet and the pacman update script has to be started as sudo.
+3. Powermenu, the Network Manager Applet and the pacman update script has to be started as sudo.
 We have to therefore disable the requirement for a password.
 Add the following line to your /etc/sudoers.d by doing:
     ```bash
     # Changes to sudoers have to be done using visudo
     # Optional: Change your editor from vi